HomeDing/homeding.github.io/elements/index.md

 The [Alarm Element](/elements/alarm.md) creates actions when reaching a defined time of day.
 :::

-:::element timer timer
+:::element timer
 The [Timer Element](/elements/timer.md) creates timer (duration) based actions.
 :::

-<div style="clear:both"></div>

 More detailed information on time element and time related implementation can be found in [time elements implementation](/elements/timeelements.md).

 ## System Elements

-:::element device device
+:::element device
 The [Device Element](/elements/device.md) is used to configure the device level properties.
 :::

-:::element ota ota
+:::element ota
 The [OTA Element](/elements/ota.md) is used to enable and configure Over The Air Updates.
 :::

-:::element ssdp ssdp
+:::element ssdp
 The [SSDP Element](/elements/ssdp.md) is used to discovering devices on the network using SSDP protocol.
 :::

-:::element value value
+:::element value
 The [Value Element](/elements/value.md) is used to receive and send actions to use and control an internal value.
 :::

-:::element menu menu
+:::element menu
 The [Menu Element](/elements/menu.md) is used for displaying and changing multiple values.
 :::

-:::element log log
+:::element log
 The [Log Element](/elements/log.md) is used for storing timestamp based sensor values.
 :::